dat-ecosystem-archive/discovery-channel/readme.md

 - `dns` - default `undefined`, if `false` will disable `dns` discovery, any other value type will be passed to the `dns-discovery` constructor
 - `dht` - default `undefined`, if `false` will disable `dht` discovery, any other value type will be passed to the `bittorrent-dht` constructor

-Per default hashes are re-announced around every 10 min on the dht and 1 min using dns.
+By default hashes are re-announced around every 10 min on the dht and 1 min using dns.
 Set `dht.interval` or `dns.interval` to change these.

 ### `channel.add(hash, [port])`